saifhaq/alma/examples/mnist/README.md

 )
 ```

 One would then run this the same way as before.

+#### Full working example:
-A working example can be found in
+A full working example can be found in `examples/mnist/benchmark_random_tensor.py` where a random
-`examples/mnist/benchmark_random_tensor.py` where a random input tensor is used, and the model is
-not trained at all.
+input tensor is used, and the model is not trained at all.
 E.g.
 ```bash
 cd examples/mnist
 python benchmark_random_tensor.py --conversion 10,2 --batch-size 100 --n-samples 5000